 ext4-fs error ext4_lookup deleted inode referenced

-It doesn’t boot up and kept showing me the above error continuously.
-I panicked for a minute, and found the solution for the above error is so obvious.
+It doesn't boot up and kept showing me the above error continuously.
+After a couple Google searches, I found the solution for the above error is so obvious.
 Yes, I suppose the file system EXT4 for the partition /dev/sda1 is corrupted.
 So, I decided to log in to the single user mode and perform manual file system check.

 To log in to the single user mode, reboot your system and select Advanced options for Ubuntu from the GRUB boot menu.